 “The world comes at me with its busyness…” lamented Mary Oliver, encapsulating a need to step aside.
 To exist without striving.1

-“It might be a little silly,” admits Japanese novelist Haruki Murakami (b.
-1949) in his meditative memoir What I Talk About When I Talk About Running, “I find spending an hour or two a day running alone, not speaking to anyone, as well as four or five hours alone at my desk, to be neither difficult nor boring.”
+“It might be a little silly,” admits Japanese novelist Haruki Murakami (born January 12, 1949) in his meditative memoir What I Talk About When I Talk About Running, “I find spending an hour or two a day running alone, not speaking to anyone, as well as four or five hours alone at my desk, to be neither difficult nor boring.”

 As I run I tell myself to think of a river.
 And clouds.
 But essentially I’m not thinking of a thing.
 All I do is keep on running in my own cozy, homemade void, my own nostalgic silence.
 And this is a pretty wonderful thing.
 No matter what anybody else says.

 Like Murakami, I am a runner.
 A lover of aloneness.
 I regularly explain my introversion by saying it is not a function of shyness, but rather I am most comfortable being alone.

 Aloneness brings space, a dark indigo incognito of space into which you fall gently and swiftly.
 More than mere solitude, it is avoiding the world’s busyness.
 Rilke urged us to “go into ourselves” and he was right.

 For decades, Murakami has found a comforting void while running five miles a day, every single day.
 When I Talk About Running… is a memoir of Murakami as a runner, and by extension, as a writer.